RevenyouIO/Bots-Lab/README.md

 ### Install your libraries locally or globally (not both!):
 You can choose to install your libraries locally or globally, but not both.
-When installing them locally you will avoid possible conflicting depencies.
+When installing them locally you will avoid possible conflicting dependecies.

 ### Install libraries globally with requirements.txt
 Steps: